 Grant: What We Know About the COVID-19 Vaccines

 So, what do we know so far about the vaccines and the immunization process?
-Chief Medical Officer Dr. James Grant addresses some of the most common COVID-19 vaccine questions people ask.
+Chief Medical Officer Dr. James Grant addresses some of the most common COVID vaccine questions people ask and offers COVID vaccine updates.

 For example, is the vaccine safe?
 The short answer from experts is yes.
 Both the Pfizer and Moderna vaccines went through rigorous testing.
 And the FDA will only release vaccines they deem to be safe after an extensive evaluation process.